 You can’t just wait till the turbulence ends; you have to talk, process, and act.
 It isn’t about kinky sex and beach trips anymore; it’s about learning how to grow together rather than grow apart.

-Most relationships don’t work out, but that doesn’t mean it was a failure.
+Most relationships don’t work out, but that doesn’t mean they were a failure.
 We have to learn, grieve the pain, and move on.
-There will never be “the One”, but we can put our best effort in, and we might have a nice, healthy relationship, as dull as that might be.
+There will never be “the One,” but we can put our best effort in, and we might have a nice, healthy relationship, as dull as that might be.
+Instead of walls to protect yourself from getting hurt, build bridges.

-That’s okay, don’t judge others who also struggle with relationships; everyone will be OK.
+Don’t judge others struggling with relationships; everyone will be OK.